 - January – Dunkery Beacon – the highest point on Exmoor

-- February – A spring spectacle in Snowdrop Valley
+- February – A spring spectacle in Snowdrop Valley (closed in 2021)

 - March – Romance and drama in Lorna Doone Country